Avery Brooks: Music

-Theatre
+Theater

 Brooks received critical acclaim in Phillip Hayes Dean's play Paul Robeson.
 Brooks portrayed the life of the famous singer, actor, and civil-rights activist in a one-man, critically acclaimed biographical drama.
-He has performed the role since 1982 at the Westwood Playhouse in Los Angeles, the Kennedy Center in Washington, DC, and the Longacre Theater on Broadway.
+He has performed the role since 1982 at the Westwood Playhouse in Los Angeles, the Kennedy Center in Washington, D.C., and the Longacre Theater on Broadway.
 He also portrayed Robeson in Are You Now Or Have You Ever Been?, both on- and off-Broadway.

 Brooks' early theater credits include The Offering, A PHOTOGRAPH: A Study of Cruelty, and Are You Now or Have You Ever Been? in the 1970s.
 He started to gain recognition after his appearance in Spell #7 at the Public/Anspache Theater in New York City in 1979.
 He subsequently starred in Othello at the Folger Shakespeare Festival (1985) and Fences at the Repertory Theater of St. Louis, Missouri, in 1990.
 He reprised the role of Othello at the Washington Shakespeare Theater in 1990–1991.

 During 1994, he was inducted in the College of Fellows of the American Theatre.
 Brooks later appeared in the title role of The Oedipus Plays, a production that traveled to the 2003 Athens Festival in Greece.
 He also appeared in the title role of King Lear at Yale's Repertory Theatre.
 In 2005, Brooks again starred as Othello, this time at the Shakespeare Theatre Company in a production directed by renowned Michael Kahn.
-Brooks was one of 15 actors of the Shakespeare Theatre Company in Washington, DC, to be honored with the William Shakespeare Award for Classical Theatre in 2007.
+Brooks was one of 15 actors of the Shakespeare Theatre Company in Washington, D.C., to be honored with the William Shakespeare Award for Classical Theatre in 2007.
 He returned to the Shakespeare Theatre Company in Fall 2007 to play the title role in Christopher Marlowe's Tamburlaine.
 His performance was interrupted when an injury made it necessary for him to take time off to heal.

 In September 2008, Brooks played Willy Loman in a production of Death of a Salesman at Oberlin College.

 During 2010, Brooks performed in Baltimore Center Stage's production of Kwame Kwei-Armah's play Let There Be Love.
 Once again, Brooks played the title role of Paul Robeson at the Shakespeare Theater from March 24–27 in 2011.

 Films

-Brooks played Dr. Bob Sweeney in American History X alongside Edward Norton.
-He also played mob boss Paris in The Big Hit, co-starring Mark Wahlberg.
+Brooks played Dr. Bob Sweeney in American History X (1998) alongside Edward Norton and another Star Trek actor, Jennifer Lien.
+He also played the role of Paris in the 1998 film The Big Hit, co-starring Mark Wahlberg.
 His last feature-film role was in 2001 as Detective Leon Jackson in 15 Minutes, which also starred Robert De Niro and Edward Burns.